kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ![requestbin-production-capture]

-Below you can also see the 2 lambda functions that were create for each stack by CloudFormation.
+Below you can also see the 2 lambda functions that were created for each stack by CloudFormation.

 ![aws-functions]

 ## Combined Power of VSTS and AWS CloudFormation

-As you can appreciate this gives us lots of power to allow VSTS to track our work items and also allows us to progress them in to each environments instead of the default way of just having a stack deployed on every build.
+As you can appreciate this gives us lots of power to allow VSTS to track our work items and also allows us to progress them in to each environment instead of the default way of just having a stack deployed on every build.

 [aws-cloudformation-devtest-stack-overview]: \assets\posts\2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks\aws-cloudformation-devtest-stack-overview.png "aws cloudformation devtest stack overview"